What are common truck accidents?

 Truck accidents can cover a wide range, from rear-end crashes caused by delivery trucks to jackknife accidents caused by tractor-trailers.
 Whatever type of truck accident you’re dealing with in Indiana, it’s important to take your crash seriously right from the start.
 That’s why we want to meet with you at our law firm right away.

-Our dedicated team of trial lawyers at Glaser & Ebbs in Fort Wayne can fight for your rights every step of the way.
+Our dedicated team of trial lawyers at Glaser & Ebbs in Fort Wayne and Indianapolis can fight for your rights every step of the way.
 From investigating your accident to negotiating with insurance providers and trucking companies, you can count on us to demand the money you deserve.
 We know how the legal system works and we know what strategies can be the most effective.
 That’s because we have more than 100 years of combined legal experience handling serious truck accidents throughout Indiana.
 We will not rest until justice is served.

 Different types of truck accidents